Microsoft/azure-docs.pt-pt/articles/active-directory/develop/scenario-web-app-sign-user-app-configuration.md

 ## <a name="next-steps"></a>Passos seguintes

-No próximo artigo, aprenderá a desencadear o sessão e a inscrição.
+No próximo artigo, aprenderá a desencadear o sº de sção e a assinatura.

 # <a name="aspnet-core"></a>[ASP.NET Core](#tab/aspnetcore)